-Commuter lot survey cards were distributed to 1,176 customers in December 2005 and the department received 422 replies.
-Most of the customers thought the lots were convenient with 65 percent using them five days per week.
-Seventy-one percent cited saving fuel costs as the most important reason to use the lot.
-Ninety percent of customers were satisfied with safety at the lots with several customers expressing the need for additional lighting and almost five percent reporting theft and property damage concerns.
-Nearly 78 percent of the customers were satisfied with cleanliness.
+Commuter lot survey cards were distributed to 1,134 customers in December 2006 and the department received 446 replies.
+Most of the customers thought the lots were convenient with 66 percent using them five days per week.
+Sixty-eight percent cited saving fuel costs as the most important reason to use the lot.
+Eighty-two percent of customers were satisfied with safety at the lots with several customers expressing the need for additional lighting and almost 9 percent reporting theft and property damage concerns.
+Eighty-three percent of the customers were satisfied with cleanliness.
 MoDOT received many comments about litter and the need for trash cans.
-Other frequent comments included better surface maintenance on the gravel and asphalt lots and expansion to provide more parking spaces in a few lots.
-MoDOT developed checklists for quarterly inspections at all commuter lots in the future to identify maintenance needs and improve cleanliness.
-The districts are working with local law enforcement agencies to improve safety by monitoring the lots with theft and property damage complaints.
+Other frequent comments included the need for better surface maintenance on the gravel and asphalt lots and in a few lots expansion to provide more parking spaces.
+MoDOT established quarterly inspection checklists in May to be performed at all commuter lots to identify maintenance needs.
+The May 2006 inspection results indicated 75 percent for statewide average and identified areas that need to be improved.
+The August 2006 inspection results indicated 78 percent and comments noted where improvements were made.
+The November 2006 inspection results improved to 80 percent and were reflected in the improvement to clean category on the 2006 customer survey.
+The quarterly inspections provide input to district maintenance supervisors on work needed at the commuter lot for condition of signs, parking lot surface, litter, and vegetation management.
+MoDOT staff continues to improve their efforts working with law enforcement agencies to more closely monitor the lots that have reported concerns with theft and property damage complaints to improve safety.